cedricziel/typo3-ext-formengine-map/README.md

 }
 ```

-This will process the any given maps so that you can use the `map` variable in your fluid templates.
+This will process the given `tx_formenginemap_address` field on the given row so that you can use the `map` variable in your fluid templates.

 ## License